-On July 16, 2021, California Governor Gavin Newsom signed Assembly Bill 150, allowing this workaround for S corporations and partnerships for tax years beginning on or after January 1, 2021.
-Certain PTE’s can elect to pay 9.3% income tax.
-For tax years beginning in 2021 the election must be made on a timely filed return, and is irrevocable for that year.
-Each owner within an eligible PTE can consent to have their share of income subject to the PTE tax.
+If Payment 2 is made before December 31st of the taxable year of the election it will be deductible on that year’s PTE tax return.
+If payment 2 is made after the December 31st date, that payment will be deductible on the next year’s tax return.
+The election must be made on a timely filed return (including extensions) and is irrevocable for that year.
+For California purposes (each state has different rules), each owner within an eligible PTE can consent to have their share of income subject to the PTE tax.
 If an owner does not consent, it doesn’t preclude other owners from making the annual election to pay the tax.
 The tax withheld will be computed based on the electing owner’s distributive share of pass-through income.

-Dana R. Borys, an Accountancy Corporation is a boutique tax consulting, compliance, and representation firm working with affluent individuals and owners/officers/founders of start-up/emerging growth companies.
+Aura Advisors is a boutique tax consulting, compliance, and representation firm working with affluent individuals and owners/officers/founders of start-up/emerging growth companies.
 Building connections beyond the code.